Karynvo/integrativejekyll/_services/sedation-dentistry.md

 In short, you get daydream results without a nightmare experience and it’s amazing.

-> The main objective… is to identify the safest and most effective sedative drugs so as to ensure successful sedation with as few complications as possible. <sup>1</sup>
+<blockquote class="p-3 service-blockquote">The main objective… is to identify the safest and most effective sedative drugs so as to ensure successful sedation with as few complications as possible. <sup>1</sup></blockquote>

 <br/>